A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What health insurance benefits are available to refugees and asylees arriving in the United States?

-A: For refugees and people who have been granted asylum in the United States, there are fairly robust health coverage benefits available.
+For refugees and people who have been granted asylum in the United States, there have historically been fairly robust health coverage benefits available.
+But those benefits will be significantly reduced under H.R.
+1, also known as the “One Big Beautiful Bill Act” (OBBBA), which was enacted in July 2025.1

-Depending on the person’s circumstances, the benefits may be provided via Medicaid or the Children’s Health Insurance Program (CHIP), the Refugee Medical Assistance program, or premium tax credits to offset the cost of coverage purchased in the marketplace.
-Let’s take a look at how each of these work:
+Depending on the person’s circumstances, health coverage benefits for asylees and refugees have historically been provided via Medicaid or the Children's Health Insurance Program (CHIP), the Refugee Medical Assistance program, or premium tax credits to offset the cost of coverage purchased in the Marketplace.
+Let’s take a look at how these programs are changing under H.R.
+1:

-Are refugees & asylum seekers eligible for Medicaid/CHIP?
+Are refugees and asylum seekers eligible for Medicaid/CHIP?

 Most immigrants are ineligible for Medicaid or CHIP until they’ve been in the United States for five years.
-But that waiting period does not apply to refugees and asylees.1 So if a refugee or someone granted asylum is eligible for Medicaid or CHIP based on the state’s regular income-based eligibility rules, they can enroll right away.
+Historically, that waiting period has not applied to refugees and asylees, meaning they are eligible for Medicaid as soon as they arrive in the U.S. with asylee or refugee status.5

-Most of the states have expanded Medicaid eligibility to cover adults under age 65 with household income up to 138% of the federal poverty level (which amounts to $20,782 for a single person in 2024 in the continental U.S., and $50,480 for a household of five; the limits are higher in Alaska and Hawaii).
-And Medicaid/CHIP eligibility for children extends to higher income levels, varying by state.
-(Coverage for adult refugees and asylees with higher incomes is discussed below.)
+But before October 2026, people with asylee or refugee status can access Medicaid.
+Most of the states have expanded Medicaid eligibility to cover adults under age 65 with household income up to 138% of the federal poverty level (which amounts to $21,597 for a single person in 2025 in the continental U.S., and $51,957 for a household of five; the respective limits are higher in Alaska and Hawaii).8 The income limits for Medicaid and CHIP for children are higher and vary by state.
+Coverage for adult refugees and asylees with higher incomes is discussed below.

 In nine states that have not expanded Medicaid, low-income adults are ineligible for Medicaid unless they have minor children, are pregnant, or are disabled.
-Refugees and asylees are eligible for Medicaid in these states if they fit the regular eligibility criteria that the states use.
-But if not, these refugees and asylees may be eligible for Refugee Medical Assistance and/or premium tax credits, both of which are described in more detail below.
+Refugees and asylees are eligible for Medicaid in these states if they fit the eligibility criteria that the states use for other applicants.
+But if not, these refugees and asylees may be eligible for federal Refugee Medical Assistance, or Marketplace premium tax credits.
+These programs are described in more detail below.

-Medicaid eligibility rules are more strict for people who are 65 or older, but the Refugee Medical Assistance program or premium tax credits in the marketplace may be available to older refugees and asylees.
+Medicaid eligibility rules are more strict for people who are 65 or older, but the Refugee Medical Assistance program or premium tax credits in the Marketplace may be available to older refugees and asylees (as explained below, Marketplace subsidies will no longer be available to people with refugee or asylee status starting with plan year 2027).9

 What is the Refugee Medical Assistance program?

-The eligibility rules vary from one state to another, but states can use various income and resource limits for determining RMA eligibility:2
+The RMA eligibility rules vary from one state to another, but states can use various income and resource limits for determining eligibility:10

 RMA benefits are available to anyone eligible for refugee cash assistance, assuming they're not eligible for Medicaid or CHIP.

-Regardless of income, RMA coverage is available to refugees who have been in the U.S. for under 12 months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
-And if a refugee is receiving RMA and then begins to earn money at a job, the earnings from that job will not affect their ongoing eligibility for RMA benefits.2
+Regardless of income, RMA coverage is available to refugees and asylees12 who have been in the U.S. for under 12 months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
+And if a refugee or asylee is receiving RMA and then begins to earn money at a job, the earnings from that job will not affect their ongoing eligibility for RMA benefits.10

-CMS has published a fact sheet about health coverage options for Afghan refugees arriving in the U.S., which covers the specific options available depending on refugees’ immigrant visa status and state of residence.
-Although that document was published in response to the influx of Afghan refugees entering the U.S. in the fall of 2021, the various programs it outlines, including RMA coverage, are also available to refugees from other countries.
-(Note that after that document was published, RMA benefits were extended to 12 months, instead of eight months, for refugees who become eligible for benefits on or after October 1, 2021.3)
+CMS published a fact sheet about health coverage options for Afghan refugees arriving in the U.S., which covers the specific options available depending on refugees' immigrant visa status and state of residence.
+That document was published in response to the influx of Afghan refugees entering the U.S. in the fall of 2021, so it pre-dates the significant changes created by H.R.
+1.

-Can you receive premium tax credits and cost-sharing reductions if you've been granted asylum?
+Can you receive premium tax credits and cost-sharing reductions if you’re a refugee or have been granted asylum?

-For refugees who aren’t eligible for Medicaid/CHIP or RMA – or who have exhausted their RMA benefits – premium tax credits and cost-sharing reductions (CSR) can make private health insurance coverage much more affordable and more comprehensive than it would otherwise be.
+For refugees who aren’t eligible for Medicaid/CHIP or RMA – or who have exhausted their RMA benefits – premium tax credits and cost-sharing reductions (CSR) can make private health insurance coverage much more affordable than it would otherwise be (CSR benefits reduce the enrollee’s out-of-pocket costs for medical care, while premium tax credits reduce the monthly premiums that must be paid to obtain the coverage).

-The premium tax credits and CSR benefits are available via the Marketplace/exchange as long as the applicant has a lawfully present immigration status (which includes refugees and asylees), isn’t eligible for affordable, comprehensive employer-sponsored insurance, and isn’t eligible for Medicaid or premium-free Medicare Part A.
+The premium tax credits and CSR benefits are available via the Marketplace/exchange as long as the applicant has a lawfully present immigration status (including refugees and asylees through the end of 2026), isn’t eligible for affordable, comprehensive employer-sponsored insurance, and isn’t eligible for other types of minimum essential coverage,13 including Medicaid/CHIP, Refugee Medical Assistance, or premium-free Medicare Part A.

-Marketplace coverage — with subsidies if the person is eligible for them — can be obtained during open enrollment or a special enrollment period.
-Open enrollment runs from November 1 to January 15 in most states.
+For the 2026 plan year, however, refugee or asylee status will still allow a person to enroll in subsidized Marketplace coverage.
+These plans – with subsidies if the person is eligible for them – can be obtained during open enrollment or a special enrollment period.
+Open enrollment for 2026 coverage runs from November 1, 2025 to January 15, 2026 in most states.
 Most special enrollment periods are triggered by a specific qualifying life event (which includes gaining lawfully present immigration status).

 Footnotes

-2. Conditions of Eligibility for Refugee Medical Assistance.
-Code of Federal Regulations.
+10. Conditions of Eligibility for Refugee Medical Assistance” Code of Federal Regulations.
 Accessed February 2024.

 sticky-bottom-cta